 Each student will make a single presentation and participate in the discussions for the other student's presentations.
-For each presentation topic, a thread on the blackboard discussion board will be setup to discuss the topic before the presentation.
-Each presentation will be $\sim$ 15-20 minutes long after which the class will discuss the subject together as a group, including answering any questions posted to the discussion forum for the topic.
+Each presentation will be \sim 15-20 minutes long after which the class will discuss the subject together as a group, including answering any questions posed from the class.